IndigenDesigns/atomic_data/README.md

   * [Android Studio](https://github.com/alexpolt/atomic_data/tree/master/AndroidStudio/atomic_data_test)
     NDK project to test **atomic\_data** on a smartphone.

+  You can download the entire repo as a zip archive or clone it.

 ###A diagram depicting the basics of the algorithm behind **atomic\_data**: